chris-cooper/doarama-blog/_posts/2013-08-30-login-location.md

 ### API

-We have had a number of requests for an API to allow creating Doaramas from sites that already host gps track files.
+We have had a number of requests for an API to allow creating Doarama&trade; visualizations from sites that already host gps track files.
 We are starting to work towards supporting this functionality...